 - 1. Respect

 - 2. Compassion /Kindness

 - 3. Honesty

 - 4. Responsibility

 - 5. Enthusiasm

-6. Happiness
+- 6. Happiness

 These core values underpin the school's ethos and should be followed by all who are part of our school community.
 They encompass school and class codes of conduct.
 At the start of the school year teachers will establish with their class:

 - The core values

 - Rewards

-- What happens if the core values are not maintained
+- What happens if the core values are not maintained?

 - Seating plan based on learning needs rather than friendship groups

 - Strategies for initiating and sustaining whole class attention

 - Appropriate voice levels for the working environment (partner voice/table voice)

-- How to get teacher attention
+- How to get teacher attention?

 - Rules for movement around room

-- Calm entry

-- Positive exit
+- Calm entry / Positive exit

-Class teachers should agree a 'Class Vision' which comes from children's ideas and epitomizes the perfect class.
+Class teachers should agree a 'Class Vision' or 'Agreement' which comes from children's ideas and epitomizes what they want their class to be like.

-In addition a class target is agreed which takes their class closer to the vision.
-As the target is achieved, it is reviewed and another target agreed.
-The target should be displayed and have a clear measure towards the target, so children can gauge their progress.
-A class induction file is also prepared at the start of a year to ensure that children joining the class mid-year are welcomed into the school with good support.
+In addition, a class Rules are agreed which takes their class closer to the vision.
+The target should be displayed so children can be reminded of the agreement they have made.
+Children joining the class midyear are welcomed into the school with good support.